rafael-santiago/helios/README.md

 ## How to install new things to my working standard library

-Being inside Helios' root directory just type: "hefesto --install-<extension-name-listed-on-helios-catalog>".
+Being inside Helios' root directory just type: "hefesto --install=<extension-name-listed-on-helios-catalog>[,...,extension-Z]".

 ## How to uninstall things from my working standard library

-Being inside Helios' root directory just type: "hefesto --uninstall-<extension-name-listed-on-helios-catalog>".
+Being inside Helios' root directory just type: "hefesto --uninstall=<extension-name-listed-on-helios-catalog>[,...,extension-Z]".

-Warning: this operation doesn't take in consideration any dependency among other installed extensions in your system.
+Warning: this operation doesn't take in consideration any dependency among others installed extensions in your system.

 ## How to contribute